 - A gentleman says “please” and “thank you” without prompting by an adult.

 - A gentleman respects elderly people, and spends time with them, and listens to them speak.

-- A gentleman helps elderly people whenever can (to carry in groceries, to cross the street, to wash the car, to pick up heavy things, to mow the lawn, to walk the dogs, anything, sometimes at a moment’s notice) without expectation of anything in return.
+- He helps elderly people whenever can (to carry in groceries, to cross the street, to wash the car, to pick up heavy things, to mow the lawn, to walk the dogs, anything, sometimes at a moment’s notice) without expectation of anything in return.

 - A gentleman has a firm handshake.

-- A gentleman looks other adults in the face/eyes when he speaks.
+- A gentleman (even as a child) looks other adults in the face/eyes when he speaks.

-- A gentlemen respects women, and shows them respect by listening to them, following their established boundaries, and using appropriate language around them.
+- Young gentlemen respect women, and show them respect by listening to them, follow their established boundaries, and use appropriate language around them.

-- A gentleman helps women whenever he can, even if the lady can do it herself, by doing things such as: opening doors, carrying things, putting himself between her body and sketchy looking people or cars, offering his coat or umbrella when it is raining or cold, carrying groceries, doing outside chores, etc).
+- Gentlemen help women whenever they can, even if the lady can do it herself, by doing things such as: opening doors, carrying things, putting themselves between her body and sketchy looking people or cars, offering coats or umbrellas when it is raining or cold, carrying groceries, doing outside chores, etc).

 - A gentleman has good table manners (eating neatly, using a napkin, knowing how to eat with a knife and fork, knowing which fork to use, waiting to eat until everyone is served, thanking the cook/host, praising the meal, avoiding criticisms of the food or presentation, making good conversation, in general acting in a pleasant way at the table).

-- A gentleman helps anyone whenever possible (no matter who, what, when, where, or why).
+- A young gentleman helps anyone whenever possible (no matter who, what, when, where, or why).

 - A gentleman gives up his seat on the bus, metro, etc to women (especially pregnant women), elderly people, injured people, or anyone who looks weaker or is in need of the seat more than he is.